 If you’ve never heard of Zero Bars, they are white chocolate coated peanut, caramel and almond nougat candy bars that come in a silver wrapper.
 Back in the seventies they were made by Leaf, but today they are a Hershey brand with what I suspect is a strong regional following.
 I don’t remember seeing them when I lived in Chicago, NY or CT, but here in Austin you can find them in the checkout line at most H-E-B stores.

-But for those of you who can’t find the bars anywhere, this cookie will do just fine!
-It’s a pretty simple cookie.
+But for those of you who can’t find the Zero Bars anywhere, Zero Bars Cookies will do just fine!
+They’re simple to make.
 The base is almost identical to the Toll House recipe, but the white chips, peanuts and almond extract make it taste completely different.
-The only place I’ve ever seen this recipe is The Advocate, so I’m providing a link.
-If you can’t get the link to work, let me know and I’ll post the recipe or email it to you.

-UPDATE: Link doesn’t work, but I’ve been making these cookies for years now and this is a good version.
+UPDATE: I’ve been making these cookies for years now and still love this recipe.
 The almond extract combined with the peanuts and white chips gives the cookies a unique flavor.

 Zero Bar Cookies